microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   Parameter | Description
   ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------
   **WDFDEVICE Device**                                  |   The Client Driver's **WDFDEVICE**.
 This value is passed into the Module's Create function.
-  **DMF_MODULE_ATTRIBUTES\* DmfModuleAttributes**        |Contains information DMF uses to create the Module.
-This value Is passed into the Module's Create function.
+  **DMF_MODULE_ATTRIBUTES\* DmfModuleAttributes**        | Contains information DMF uses to create the Module.
+This value is passed into the Module's Create function.
   **PWDF_OBJECT_ATTRIBUTES DmfModuleObjectAttributes**  | Holds the Module's parent information.
-  **PDMF_MODULE_DESCRIPTOR ModuleDescriptor**           | The descriptor which describes all the Module specific information such as the callbacks it supports and the size of its Config structure.
+  **PDMF_MODULE_DESCRIPTOR ModuleDescriptor**           | The descriptor that describes all the Module-specific information such as the callbacks it supports and the size of its Config structure.
   **DMFMODULE\* DmfModule**                              |  This value holds the handle of the created Module when this function returns success.
 It must be passed back to the caller of the Module's Create function.

 #### Returns